vitalitylearning2021/interpolationCUDA/index.md

 </p>

 Figure [10](#textureMemory) illustrates how, in a typical CPU caching scheme, the <img src="https://render.githubusercontent.com/render/math?math=4"> accessed memory locations would not be stored at consecutive memory addresses so that they would not be cached together.
 On the other side, texture caches those global memory locations together to accelerate access patterns such as the illustrated one.
-This result is achieved by transferring the two-dimensional spatial locality through a mapping based on a *z-curve*-like concept.
+This result is achieved by transferring the two-dimensional spatial locality through a mapping based on a *z-curve*-like concept [\[4\]](#Z_CURVE).
 We will overlook further details on z-curve-like caching, which is not of strict interest for the present project.
-Actually, in this project, we will not use texture memory to speed up memory fetches, but rather to perform fast interpolations, also known as *texture filtering*.
+Actually, in this project, we will not use texture memory to speed up memory fetches, but rather to perform fast interpolations, also known as *texture filtering* [\[5\]](#TEXTURE_FETCHING).
 Indeed, when the texture is accessed using non-integer indices, it returns the interpolation between neighboring stored values.
 Such interpolation can be a nearest-neighbor or linear, namely, of the two types discussed above.
 Performing interpolation using texture memory has the indubitable advantage that such operation is performed by dedicated hardware circuitry, therefore it is worked out very fast.
 Nonetheless, speed is paid with accuracy in the linear case since interpolation coefficients are stored in a fixed point format having <img src="https://render.githubusercontent.com/render/math?math=9">-bit overall with <img src="https://render.githubusercontent.com/render/math?math=8"> bits of fractional value.